AraCho/phyngle/README.md

 ```

 ## <a id="CX_Net"></a> Generating co-expression network
 Co-expression network could be constructed by the correlations of expressions in single cells.
+First, Phygle calculate SCDE(http://hms-dbmi.github.io/scde/)-adjusted expressional correlations between genes.
+Then, the network which is constituted of top-correlated genes with the user-supplied target genes will be constructed.

 ### Requirement